 - Where you work with other organisations with whom we engage or wish to engage, to provide you with information about our work or our activities and to invite you to work with us.

 - For lobbying and advocacy purposes where you work for an organisation we believe is engaged in seeking to improve animal welfare and livelihoods.

-- We may share your information with members of staff of our affiliates and branches overseas including those who are based outside the European Economic Area (EEA) and they may contact you in connection with Brooke’s work.
+- We may share your information with members of staff of our affiliates and branches overseas including those who are based outside the EEA and they may contact you in connection with Brooke’s work.

 All people with whom we engage

 - For internal record keeping, including the management of any feedback or complaints.

 - To ensure that content from our site is presented in the most effective manner for you and for the electronic devices that you use.

 - To ask for your help in completing surveys about Brooke, its work and animal welfare generally.